-EXTEST OUTPUT BUS TRI-STATE
+EXTEST OUTPUT BUS TRISTATE

-IEEE Standard 1149.1 mandates that the TAP controller be able to put the output bus into a tri-state mode.
+IEEE Standard 1149.1 mandates that the TAP controller be able to put the output bus into a tristate mode.

 The boundary scan register has a special bit located at bit #108.
-When this scan cell, called the "extest output bus tristate", is latched into the preload register during the Update-DR state in the TAP controller, it directly controls the state of the output (Q-bus) pins, when the EXTEST is entered as the current instruction.
-When high, it enables the output buffers to drive the output bus.
-When low, this bit places the output bus into a High Z condition.
+When this scan cell, called the "extest output bus tristate," is latched into the preload register during the Update-DR state in the TAP controller, it directly controls the state of the output (Q-bus) pins, when the EXTEST is entered as the current instruction.
+When HIGH, it enables the output buffers to drive the output bus.
+When LOW, this bit places the output bus into a high Z condition.

-This bit can be set by entering the SAMPLE/PRELOAD or EXTEST command, and then shifting the desired bit into that cell, during the Shift-DR state.
+This bit is set by entering the SAMPLE/PRELOAD or EXTEST command, and then shifting the desired bit into that cell, during the Shift-DR state.
 During Update-DR, the value loaded into that shift-register cell latches into the preload register.
 When the EXTEST instruction is entered, this bit directly controls the output Q-bus pins.
-Note that this bit is preset HIGH to enable the output when the device is powered up, and also when the TAP controller is in the Test-Logic-Reset state.
+Note that this bit is pre-set LOW to enable the output when the device is powered up, and also when the TAP controller is in the Test-Logic-Reset state.